Types of Web Pages

 |.org||Organization; may be charitable, religious, or a lobbying group|

 Anyone is able to get a .net, .com, or .org account.
-However, .gov & .mil sites are limited to government agencies and .edu sites are limited to higher education organizations.
-Because of this fact, .gov and .edu sites tend to be more reliable than the others, are not merely anonymous resources.
+However, .gov and .mil sites are limited to government agencies and .edu sites are limited to higher education organizations.
+Because of these limitations, .gov and .edu sites tend to be more reliable than other sites.

 - Country names appear as a two-letter abbreviation in the domain name.
 For a complete list, go to Domain Name Registries around the World.